LING VR

-LING VR (灵镜) is a brand series founded in 2014 by Beijing VR-TIME Technology Co., Ltd. The goal of LING VR is to bring virtual reality into our life.
+LING VR (灵镜) is a line of virtual reality headsets founded in 2014 by Beijing VR-TIME Technology Co., Ltd.

 There are currently two product lines under LING VR: BAI series and HEI.
 BAI is a virtual reality headset that structurally similar like Google Cardboard and Samsung Gear VR, mounted with smart phones plus a Bluetooth controller to perform complex input.
 HEI is an all-in-one wireless headset that positioning in experiencing high quality VR worlds and games.